Discover more from System Design Newsletter

 Ejabberd is an open-source real-time messaging server written in Erlang.

-WhatsApp is built on top of ejabberd.
-They rewrote some of the ejabberd core components to fit their requirements.
+And they built WhatsApp on top of ejabberd.
+Also they rewrote some of the ejabberd core components to meet their needs.

 4. Cross-Cutting Concerns